-3 Data Descriptions and Empirical Findings
+3.1 Data Descriptions

-We use 49 primary world commodity prices and the nominal US dollar exchange rate from January 1980 to November 2014.
-All commodity prices are denominated in the US dollar.
-We obtained the commodity price data from the International Monetary Fund (IMF) website.
-See Table 1 for data descriptions of all commodities including 23 items in the Food category (7 cereals, 5 vegetable oils, 4 meats, 3 seafoods, 4 other foods), 4 beverages, 9 agricultural raw materials, 8 metals, and 5 fuel prices.
+We use 49 primary commodity prices and the nominal US dollar exchange rate from January 1980 to November 2014.
+All commodity prices are denominated in the US dollar, and are obtained from the International Monetary Fund (IMF) website.
+See Table 1 for data descriptions of all commodities, including 23 items in the Food category (7 cereals, 5 vegetable oils, 4 meats, 3 seafoods, 4 other foods), 4 beverages, 9 agricultural raw materials, 8 metals, and 5 fuel prices.
 The foreign exchange rate is the trade-weighted average of the value of the US dollar against a subset of the major currencies (TWEXMMTH) obtained from the Federal Reserve Economic Data (FRED).